GPS Waypoints is a multi-purpose surveying application supporting the following generic use cases for both professional and personal activities:

 Agriculture & Forest

-The GPS Waypoints is being used in Agriculture on both planning and monitor cultivated areas.
-It is used to measure new crops areas for planning the next season and estimate production (create Manual Paths/Polygons), measure and plot new tubing layouts for the future expansion of sugar maple trees pipes (create Manual Paths), identify and classify the infested trees on olive groves (Add Waypoints with custom tags).
+The GPS Waypoints is being used in Agriculture for both planning and monitor cultivated areas.
+It is used to measure crops areas in order to estimate production (create Manual Polygons), measure and plot new tubing layouts of sugar maple trees pipes (create Manual Paths), identify and classify the infested trees on olive groves or cork farms (Use custom tags and photo attachment).